 Palcacocha is in many aspects representative for the interlinkages of global and local drivers of climate risks and potential or actual loss and damage.
-The case shows that risks develop, and loss and damage occur, in a local context and over a certain period of time.
+The case shows that risks develop and loss and damage occur in a local context and over a certain period of time.
 Comprehensively understanding the different contributors to risk is challenging and has only been addressed by research in a limited way so far.
-Risk (and associated loss and damage) is a multi-faceted construction and the question of causality can often not be fully solved, at least not in a quantitative way.
+Risk (and associated loss and damage) is a multifaceted construction, and the question of causality can often not be fully solved, at least not in a quantitative way.

-Here we have seen that an anthropogenic signal (related to GHG emissions) is traceable through an impact chain of temperature, glacier change and associated lake growth that has increased GLOF hazard in Huaraz over the past few decades.

-Long-term climate, glacier and lake observations, modeling, geotechnical and geomorphological analyses and flood modeling are needed to develop an understanding of the impact cascade.
+Here we have seen that an anthropogenic signal (related to greenhouse gas emissions) is traceable through an impact chain of temperature, glacier change and associated lake growth that has increased GLOF hazard in Huaraz over the past few decades.
+Long-term climate, glacier, and lake observation modeling; geotechnical and geomorphological analyses; and flood modeling are needed to develop an understanding of the impact cascade.
 In contrast, the current conditions of exposure and vulnerability of people and values in Huaraz to GLOF hazard can only be understood with a historical perspective of social, economic, political and cultural dynamics.

-- 520 Questions of responsibility, more broadly speaking, are difficult to be addressed in such cases where global, national and local drivers build a complex interlinked network.
-Courts, as in the case of Luciano Lliuya vs RWE, operate under specific rules of (national) law that we have not further analyzed here.
-For questions of responsibility, we have sketched how the Palcacocha case could be embedded in a normative framework where we distinguish between perspectives of efficiency (with respect to risk management) and backward-looking contributor pays principles.
-Rather than promoting one or the other principle we - 525 suggest a more differentiated and blended perspective on responsibility, implying that global emitters commit to support strengthening capacities in affected regions and localities, and local institutions and societies engage in local risk reduction measures and policies.
-In the case of Palcacocha and Huaraz a suite of measures are suggested, some of them being implemented over the past years.
-Structural measures such as flood protection dams and lake drainage can effectively reduce flood hazard levels, a GLOF early warning system can help save lives, increase awareness and strengthen institutional - 530 prevention and response capacities.
-More rigorous land-use planning would be a highly effective risk reduction measures but we have seen the significant associated social, economic, political and institutional barriers, in particular when communities are not involved directly and meaningfully in such policymaking.
-Comprehensive efforts for a dialogue of risk knowledges could have positive, long-term risk reduction effects.
+Questions of responsibility, more broadly speaking, are difficult to address in cases where global, national and local drivers build a complex interlinked network.
+Courts, as in the case of Luciano Lliuya vs. RWE, operate under specific rules of (national) law that we have not further analyzed here.
+For questions of responsibility, we have sketched how the Palcacocha case could be embedded in a normative framework where we distinguish between perspectives of efficiency (with respect to risk management) and backwardlooking contributor-pays principles.
+Rather than promoting one or the other principle, we suggest a more differentiated and blended perspective on responsibility, implying that global emitters commit to support strengthening capacities in affected regions and localities, and local institutions and societies engage in local risk reduction measures and policies.
+In the case of Palcacocha and Huaraz, a suite of measures are suggested, some of them having been implemented over the past few years.
+Structural measures such as flood protection dams and lake drainage can effectively reduce flood hazard levels, and a GLOF early warning system can help save lives, increase awareness, and strengthen institutional prevention and response capacities.
+More rigorous land-use planning would be a highly effective risk reduction measures, but we have seen the significant associated social, economic, political and institutional barriers, in particular when communities are not directly and meaningfully involved in such policymaking.
+Comprehensive efforts for a dialogue between risk knowledges could have positive, long-term risk reduction effects.

-After all, and beyond the case of Palcacocha and GLOF's in general, we believe that an improved understanding of drivers of

-535 risk and explicit differentiation of responsibilities can contribute to more effectively addressing climate risk and loss and damage.
+After all, and beyond the case of Palcacocha and GLOF's in general, we believe that an improved understanding of drivers of risk and explicit differentiation of responsibilities can contribute to more effectively addressing climate risk and loss and damage.

-Data availability

-The socio-economic and population data can be accessed from the National Statistical Institute of Peru, INEI: http://sige.inei.gob.pe/sige/.
-Satellite data is available from Google Earth; historical aerial imagery, results of hazard modeling runs and lake volume data can be requested from the corresponding author.
+Data availability.
+The socioeconomic and population data can be accessed from the National Statistical Institute of Peru, INEI: http://sige.inei.gob.pe/sige/ (INEI, 2020).
+Satellite data are available from Google Earth.
+Historical aerial imagery, results of hazard modeling runs and lake volume data can be requested from the corresponding author.